Based on a story by Tom Baker and Ian Marter.

 “The Master awaits.
 You will suffer for making him wait longer than he needed to.”

-“You should tell Scratchman that’s no way to get people to do him favours.” the Doctor replied before shooting at the ceiling above the Scarecrows burying them under rubble for a few seconds.
-The Doctor quickly ran past the monsters to the window.
+“You should tell Scratchman that’s no way to get people to do him favours.” the Doctor replied before throwing a large bag of compost behind him into one of the Scarecrow’s faces.
+The Doctor then ran past the other two monsters to the window.

 As he climbed through it however, one of the monsters, the unmasked Scarecrow jumped up and grabbed the Doctor by his foot as he was almost clear.
 The Doctor tried to pull free, but the monsters metal claws dug deep into his ankle.
 Fortunately however Elena and Yarox quickly came to the Doctors aid.
 It was still no use however, as the strength of the Doctor and his companions combined was no match for the monster.
-Elena quickly grabbed the Doctors gun and started to hit the Scarecrow over and over again.
+Elena started to kick the Scarecrow over and over again.
 She didn’t hurt the monster but she distracted it long enough for the Doctor to wiggle his foot free and kick the monster in the chest knocking it back into the other Scarecrows.

 “Thank you” the Doctor said as he rubbed his foot.
 “We need to get back to the TARDIS now”